SethSylvester/SethSylvester/README.md

 ## Hello everyone! 👋
-My name is Seth Sylvester, i'm a professional video game programmer currently living in Louisiana.
+My name is Seth Sylvester, I am a professional software engineer in the Orlando Flordia area.

-You can reach me from my email Sethslys@gmail.com.
+You can reach me from my email sethsylvesterprogramming@gmail.com.

 ### Some helpful links